apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Security
 ========

-.. ts:confvar:: CONFIG proxy.config.http.push_method_enabled INT 0
+.. ts:cv:: CONFIG proxy.config.http.push_method_enabled INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) the HTTP ``PUSH`` option, which allows you to deliver content directly to the cache without a user